-Three straight weeks, a National Championship contender has tasted its first defeat, and there are many reasons to believe that this number could reach four by the end of the weekend.
+Three straight weeks, a National Championship contender has tasted its first defeat.
+There are many reasons to believe that this number could reach four by the end of the weekend.

-Alabama, Ohio State and Oklahoma have all fallen from the ranks of the unbeaten over each of the last three weeks – and while the Oregon Ducks may not own the #1 ranking in the BCS, this is the top-ranked team in both the AP and USA Today Polls – and one that could be the next to falter on the road, as the previous three did.
+Alabama, Ohio State and Oklahoma have all fallen from the ranks of the unbeaten over each of the last three weeks – and while the Oregon Ducks may not own the #1 ranking in the BCS, this is the top-ranked team in both the AP and USA Today Polls.
+This team could be the next to falter on the road, as the previous three did.

-Many critics may be quick to point that the NCAA sanctions have extracted a lot of motivation out of the 2010 USC Trojans – and at times, this point does appear to be true.
+Many critics may be quick to point that the NCAA sanctions have extracted a lot of motivation out of the 2010 USC Trojans.
+At times, this point does appear to be true.

 But USC still finds itself sitting at 5-2 – and ranked 23rd in the AP Poll after an impressive 48-14 win over Cal last weekend.
 The Trojans’ only two losses (to Stanford and Washington) have been by a combined three points.